arokem/motion_th/README.md

    and MT accounts accounts for motion perception anisotropies in the human visual system. *Brain Research* 1299: 3-16.

 3. E.A.
 McDevitt, A. Rokem, M.A.
 Silver, and S.C.
-Mednick (in preparation).
+Mednick (*in press*).
-   Sex differences in sleep-dependent perceptual learning
+   Sex differences in sleep-dependent perceptual learning. *Vision Research*.